 The Lot in downtown Shreveport has become ‘the’ place for food trucks, live music and vendors and fun outdoor events, but on April 24, it will host a first for the local community- a plant swap.
 Plant swaps are fairly common events, but to our knowledge, this is a first for our area, certainly on this large a scale.
 Google plant swap and you will see that different folks run them in different ways, but one thing is universal- you bring something and swap it for something else.
 In our case, we are asking that the ‘something’ that you bring be plant-or-garden related, like plants, rootings, seedlings, seeds, gardening equipment of any type, garden art, windchimes, pots, whatever it is that you have, make or grow that someone else might want to have, too.

-It’s a simple concept, but we know we will learn a lot at this first-ever swap.
-The event will be held on Saturday, April 24 from 10 am- 4 pm at 400 Crockett Street at The Lot.
+We invite you to come and enjoy a great day of plants, garden talk, shopping and eating!
+(Yeero, Yeero (Greek food), Taylor’d Eatz (Jamaican) and Taqueria Mi Eden (Traditional Mexican) will be here.)
+It is Saturday, April 24 from 10 am- 3 pm at 400 Crockett Street at The Lot.
 We ask that you go online to the Snowmageddon Plant Swap page on Facebook and get a free ticket showing that you will be coming to give us an idea of the numbers of visitors we might see.
-We encourage people to bring at least one plant or garden item to swap or give away.
+We encourage you to bring at least one plant or garden item to swap or give away.
 There are no limits on the quantity of items that you bring, but all plants must be pest free.

 You can sell items, too, but if you want to bring things to sell, we ask that you also bring some items to swap or give away.
 You can bring anything that fits into the ‘garden’ or ‘plant’ category; seeds, plants, cuttings, starters, pots, garden tools, garden art, windchimes, soil, bags of compost, gardening books or brochures and the like.
 Please make it so that you can separate your plants and cuttings individually so they will be easier to trade and include information regarding the type of each plant, cutting or seed.
 People will need to know the names of what they are getting.